whitephenix13/IR_hw2/README.md

 EXCEPTION: PLM TAKES A HUGE AMOUNT OF TIME: you better not run it

 PS: Once you generated the files, you can sometime restart the kernel to clean the memory otherwise the notebook might lag.

+PS2: we could not run step 3 because it was taking too much memory